BritishPandaChick/fullstack-js-coding-challenges-three/README.md

-# fullstack-js-coding-challenges-three
+# Fullstack JavaScript Coding Challenges Three

-Fullstack JS jumpstart  Coding Challenges Three
+Fullstack Academy JS jumpstart Coding Challenges Three.
+Made with JavaScript.

+## Contributing
+This repository is based on starter code from Fullstack Academy.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* Fullstack Academy